Salute the Badge: K9 Samos Named Deputy of the Quarter

 “This is for [Samos].
 This is the work that he’s done,” Bonds said.
 “I’ve just been the man behind the leash and happened to be at the right spot at the right time.”

-Samos recently helped subdue a suspect who was fighting a deputy, ending the confrontation immediately.
+Samos recently helped subdue a suspect fighting a deputy, ending the confrontation immediately.

 The two communicate through Samos’ body posture.
 Bonds says Samos is a great communicator.